systems-failure/ASUS-X556UQK-hackintosh/README.md

-✅ ️ Sleep (takes a bit for going completely into sleep mode, but it works!)
+✅ ️Sleep (takes a bit for going completely into sleep mode, but it works!)

-⚠️ Bluetooth (Detected by the system but device cannot be discoverable)
+⚠️ Bluetooth (Detected by the system but no devices can be detected)